 Everything your new patient sees and experiences when they enter your office for their first appointment should reinforce the expectations they already have, and reassure them that they have made the right choice in coming to your dental practice.

-“Make sure the ambiance and appearance of the practice really support the branding you have already invested in.
+“Make sure the ambiance and appearance of the practice really support the dental branding you have already invested in.
 If you’re marketing yourself as state-of-the-art, your office environment should reflect that.
 We have to make our patients feel that they are very special and very important.
 We need to roll out the red carpet,” emphasizes Andrea Greer of On Point Space.

 Lois Banta, founder of Banta Consulting, feels that the patient’s entry into your office is also the perfect time for your mission statement to take center stage.